cosinekitty/sapphire/Tricorder.md

 any three input voltages you want, using [Tin](Tin.md) instead of Frolic to the left of Tricorder.

+You can also send output from any of the four output vectors from [Nucleus](Nucleus.md) into Tricorder, and a Tricoder will chain output to another Tricorder connected to its right.

 In general, Tricorder is useful for visually understanding the behavior of Frolic, Glee, or any other 3D system of voltages.
 Tricorder also could be a fun decoration for your patch.